 Wilkie Collins was born on 8 January 1824 into an artistic family.
 He was the elder son of William Collins, the celebrated landscape artist and portrait painter, and named after his godfather, David Wilkie.
 His first novel Iolani, or Tahiti as It Was; a Romance, was rejected by publishers in 1845.
 His next novel, Antonina, was published in 1850.

 Charles Dickens and Wilkie Collins.

 An instrumental event in Collins’s career occurred in March 1851, when he was introduced to Charles Dickens by a mutual friend, the painter Augustus Egg.
 They became lifelong friends and collaborators.
-In May of that year Collins acted with Dickens in Edward Bulwer-Lytton’s play Not So Bad As We Seem.
-Among the audience was Queen Victoria and Prince Albert.
+In May of that year, Collins acted with Dickens in Edward Bulwer-Lytton’s play Not So Bad As We Seem.
+Among the audience were Queen Victoria and Prince Albert.

 During this period Collins extended the variety of his writing, publishing articles in George Henry Lewes’s paper The Leader, short stories and essays for Bentley’s Miscellany, dramatic criticism, and the travel book Rambles Beyond Railways.

 His first play, The Lighthouse was performed by Dickens’s theatrical company at Tavistock House in 1855.
 His first collection of short stories, After Dark, was published by Smith, Elder in February 1856.
 His novel A Rogue’s Life was serialised in Household Words in March 1856.
 Around this time, Collins began using laudanum to treat his gout.
 He became addicted to it, an addiction he struggled with later in life.